MJP-003: Retired From Complaints

 Adrian

 He said: “I’ve retired from trying to make my wife happy.
-I told her—You go make happy, and show me it’s even possible.”
+I told her—You go make yourself happy, and show me it’s even possible.”

 Adrian